In this article

 Yes, invisible braces are an excellent option for treating cases of malocclusion.

-Byte clear aligners are one of the most cost-effective and highly rated invisible braces on the market.
+Candid aligners are one of the most cost-effective and highly rated invisible braces on the market.
 They are a direct-to-consumer brand to make it convenient and affordable for customers.

 Your treatment time will vary depending on the type of invisible braces and the severity of your condition.
 The average treatment time is around six to eight months but can vary from three to 36 months.
 Some people will need refinements (additional aligners or elastic rubber bands) at the end of their treatment to ensure optimal results.